Originally published August 2020. Updated January 2023.

-A close look into the top-ranking posts for high volume searches shows that Google typically favors posts that provide a comprehensive overview of the given topic and answer all possible questions that a searcher may have.
+A close look into the top-ranking posts for high volume searches shows that Google typically favors authoritative articles.
+What are authoritative articles?
+These are pages that give a comprehensive overview of the topic and answer all possible questions about it.

 “Complete” articles tend to top search engine results pages (SERPs) for both seed keywords and longer tail key phrases.
 Hence the need to include the creation of complete content in your organic search strategy.

-Let’s walk through how Google measures the “completeness” of content, so you know exactly what it takes to make an article “complete”.
+Let’s walk through how Google measures the “completeness” of content, so you know what it takes to make “complete” pages.

 How does Google measure the completeness of content?